 OT Process: Intervention: Implementation of intervention (therapeutic use of self)

 Paul T. Fogle, PhD, CCC-SLP, has been a speech-language pathologist since 1971 specializing in neurological disorders in adults and children, stuttering, and voice disorders.
-He is a Professor Emeritus and for 35 years taught courses on Anatomy and Physiology of Speech, Neurological Disorders in Adults and Children, Motor Speech Disorders, Dysphagia/Swallowing Disorders, Gerontology, Cleft Palate and Oral-Facial Anomalies, Voice Disorders, and Counseling Skills for Speech-Language Pathologists.
+He is a Professor Emeritus and for 35 years taught courses on Anatomy and Physiology of Speech, Neurological Disorders in Adults and Children, Motor Speech Disorders, Dysphagia/Swallowing Disorders, Gerontology, Cleft Palate, and Oral-Facial Anomalies, Voice Disorders, and Counseling Skills for Speech-Language Pathologists.

 Dr. Fogle has worked extensively in hospitals, including Veteran Administration Hospitals, university hospitals, and acute, subacute, and convalescent hospitals, and has maintained a private practice since 1981.
-He has presented numerous seminars, workshops, and short courses on a variety of topics at state, national, and international conventions and conferences, and all-day workshops in cities throughout the U.S. and in countries around the world on Counseling Skills for Rehabilitation Specialists (SLPs, PTs, and OTs).
+He has presented numerous seminars, workshops, and short courses on a variety of topics at the state, national, and international conventions and conferences, and all-day workshops in cities throughout the U.S. and in countries around the world on Counseling Skills for Rehabilitation Specialists (SLPs, PTs, and OTs).
 He has worked as an expert witness on numerous medical-legal cases and has published and presented on this topic.
 Dr. Fogle's primary publishing has been textbooks and clinical materials.

 He is a veteran and served as an Army combat medic in Vietnam in 1969.
-Dr. Fogle and his wife live in a Del Webb community in Elk Grove, CA. His website is: www.PaulFoglePhD.com.
+Dr. Fogle and his wife live in a Del Webb community in Elk Grove, CA. His website is www.PaulFoglePhD.com.

-Financial — Paul Fogle is presenter of online CE courses sponsored by Northern Speech Services; receives royalties.
+Financial — Paul Fogle is the presenter of online CE courses sponsored by Northern Speech Services; receives royalties.